rdudhagra/topo-tessellate/README.md

 # World to Model - Terrain Generator

-A Python application to generate 3D CAD models of terrain from SRTM elevation data and extract building data from OpenStreetMap.
+A Python application to generate 3D CAD models of terrain from SRTM elevation data and extract 3D-ready building data from OpenStreetMap.

 ## Overview

-This tool creates high-quality 3D models of terrain and extracts building data for various purposes including:
+This tool creates high-quality 3D models of terrain and extracts 3D-ready building data for various purposes including:

 - CAD design and engineering projects
 - Digital fabrication (3D printing)
 - Visualization and presentations
 - GIS and mapping applications
 - Urban planning and analysis
+- 3D city modeling and visualization

 The application uses SRTM (Shuttle Radar Topography Mission) data to generate accurate 3D terrain models with proper elevation, including water bodies.
-Additionally, it can extract building and structure data from OpenStreetMap for comprehensive urban modeling.
+Additionally, it extracts building and structure data from OpenStreetMap that is specifically optimized for 3D modeling applications.

 ## Features